 Everything in the universe that has mass, has gravity.
-It’s easy to understand that the Earth has gravity and pulls on us all day every day.
-It’s just as easy to understand that the Moon and the planets and the Sun have gravity too, and they are all pulling on us.
+It’s easy to understand that the Earth, large as it is, has gravity, which pulls on us constantly, keeping us on terra firma.
+It’s just as easy to understand that other large objects have gravity, like the Moon, planets, and the Sun.

-It’s much harder to understand that every person on Earth has gravity too.
-You exert a force on the Earth, and on every other human.
+However, it’s much harder to understand that every person on Earth has gravity.
+Strangely, you exert a force on the Earth, and on every other human.
 You also exert a force on every rock, tree, and creature that roams the Earth, and they all exert a force on you.
 The only problem is that you have such a small mass compared to the Earth, the gravitational force you exert is very tiny.

 For one, it’s because the Earth itself weighs much more than the mountain, so the mountain has little gravity, even though its huge.
-The other reason is that the gravity exerted by any spherically distributed mass (like the Earth) is the same as if all the mass was at the centre of the object.
-I could do the math on this but it’s not the point of this post, so check this link for the breakdown.
+The other reason is that the gravity exerted by any spherically distributed mass (like the Earth) behaves as if all the mass was at the center of the object.
+If you’d like to see the actual math, check this link for the breakdown.

-What about the Moon?
-The Moon is big, and it’s relatively close to us!
+If a mountain can’t exert enough force for us to feel, what about the Moon?
+The Moon is big, and it’s relatively close to us.
 What if the Moon is overhead?
 Would it’s pull make us lighter?
-Would it make us heavier if it was on the other side of the Earth?
+Would it make us heavier if it was on the far side of the Earth?

 Let’s figure it out!

-Isaac Newton was the guy who figured out gravity and how it works.
+Isaac Newton first figured out the force of gravity and how it works.
 He came up with an equation to measure the gravitational force between any two objects:

-Where r is the distance between the objects’ centre of mass, and G is the universal gravitational constant, where G = 6.67 x 10-11N(m/kg)2.
+Where r is the distance between the objects’ center of mass, and G is the universal gravitational constant, where G = 6.67 x 10-11N(m/kg)2.

 You, standing on the Earth!